Learn about the School of Law

 A Caring Community

-St. Thomas School of Law has a unique mission founded on the precepts of diversity, community and inclusiveness.
-We are intentional about building an inclusive and diverse law school that is oriented toward cultivating a strong sense of belonging and support within our school and promoting justice in our world.
+St. Thomas School of Law has a unique mission founded on the precepts of community and inclusion.
+We are intentional about building a law school that cultivates a strong sense of belonging and support within our school and promotes justice in our world.

 A National Leader in Practical Training